-To add a new operation, drag a view/stored procedure from the Elements Tree to the dialog.
+To add a new operation, drag a view/stored procedure from the Server Explorer to the dialog.
 Then, the Tool analyzes its query capabilities and generates the “candidate operations” of the Web service.
 These operations have these characteristics:

 - The input parameters of the generated operations correspond to the fields of the view or the input parameters of the stored procedure.
 If you have added an operation by entering a query in the Publish from VQL expression dialog, the input parameters are the interpolation variables of the query (see the section Using Interpolation Variables as Custom Sources’ Input Parameters for information about interpolation variables).

 SELECToperations is an array of elements.
 Each element of this array corresponds to a row of the view and will have one subelement for each field.

 - If the view is updateable (see “Inserts, Updates and Deletes over Views”

 section in the VQL Guide), the Tool generates operations to